Table Of Contents

 1. On-Demand pricing

-With AWS On-Demand pricing, you pay for compute (vCPUs and RAM) and database capacity by the second or by the hour.
+With AWS On-Demand pricing, you pay for compute (vCPUs and RAM) and database capacity by the second or the hour.
 No long-term commitments.
 No upfront payments.
 But there is a minimum billing period of 60 seconds.
 The exact price will depend on which instances you choose to run.

 2. AWS Savings Plans pricing